lorforlinux/docs.beagleboard.io/books/pru-cookbook/07more/more.rst

 If you switch the order of lines 30 and 31 you'll see ``cycle`` is 7 and ``stall`` is 2. ``cycle`` now includes the time needed to read ``stall`` and ``stall`` no longer includes the time to read ``cycle``.

-Xout and Xin - Transfering Between PRUs
+Xout and Xin - Transferring Between PRUs
 *****************************************

 Problem